Powerlearnproject/se-day1-assignment-James-Mbeyah/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Scope Creep: Delays and budget overruns may arise from growing project requirements that are never ending.
 Strategy: Put in place rigid change management processes, and prioritize features as per business value.
-Technical Debt: A build up of code that is poorly written, needing reworking at a later date.
+Technical Debt: A build-up of code that is poorly written, needing reworking at a later date.
 Strategy: Engage in regular code restructuring and rank good coding during development.
 Balancing Innovation with Stability: The introduction of new technologies may disrupt the stability of old systems.
-Strategy: Ensure full testing and gradual roll out for system integrity while incorporating new technologies.
+Strategy: Ensure full testing and gradual rollout for system integrity while incorporating new technologies.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Unit Testing: Testing individual parts or elements to check if they work as planned.
-Importance: Assists in early bug detection during development phase.
+Importance: Assists in early bug detection during the development phase.

 Integration Testing: Checking how different units of a program interact when combined together.
 Importance: It validates that the system is working as a whole and that all its components are harmonized fully.

 System Testing: Test the entire system to make sure it meets the specifications given.
-Importance: Validates how the entire system functions under real-life production environment.
+Importance: Validates how the entire system functions in a real-life production environment.

 Acceptance Testing: Verifying if the software complies with user requirements and business objectives.
 Importance: Confirms that users’ goals and stakeholders' expectations are met by this program.